Minimum Distance Summaries for Robust Neural Posterior Estimation: Background

-Beyond amortizing inference across observations, there has been a recent trend towards general-purpose inference engines, where pretrained models are reused across a wide range of inference tasks and setups.
+Thus, this procedure enables amortized inference, where after the initial NPE training stage, the NPE can be cheaply evaluated on any new observations at test-time.
+Beyond amortizing inference across observations, there has been a recent trend towards general-purpose inference approach, where pretrained models are reused across a wide range of inference tasks and setups.
 These include all-in-one models representing different conditional distributions of the joint simulator distribution \citep{gloecklerAllinoneSimulationbasedInference2024f}, training-free approaches \citep{vetterEffortlessSimulationEfficientBayesian2025b} leveraging probabilistic foundation models \citep{mullerPositionFutureBayesian2025a}, and test-time procedures adapting amortized models to new priors \citep{yangPriorGuideTestTimePrior2025}.

-\subsection{Robust simulation-based inference}
+\subsection{Robust Simulation-Based Inference}

 Model misspecification arises when the data-generating distribution \( \tilde{\mathbb{P}} \) lies outside of the simulator model family \( \{ \mathbb{P}_\theta : \theta \in \Theta \} \).
-In neural SBI, this is a particularly acute issue due to the additional model approximation from neural density estimation, and even a moderate mismatch has been shown to affect the accuracy and calibration of resulting posteriors \citep{wardRobustNeuralPosterior2022a, cannonInvestigatingImpactModel2022a}.
+In SBI, this is a particularly acute issue due to the additional model approximation from neural density estimation, and even a moderate mismatch has been shown to affect the accuracy and calibration of resulting posteriors \citep{wardRobustNeuralPosterior2022a, cannonInvestigatingImpactModel2022a}.
 Because the NPE is estimated from training samples, the distribution of training samples plays a key role in determining the effects of model misspecification, which is the prior-predictive distribution \( \mathrm{m}(\mathbf{x}_{1:N})=\int \Big(\prod_{n=1}^N p(\mathbf{x}_n\mid\theta)\Big)\,\pi(\theta)\,d\theta \).